LucidumInc/lucidum-deployment-seed/boot_scripts/README.md

 4. Navigate to Lucidum UI portal and enter Lucidum License Key https://[your-lucidum-instance-ip]/CMDB

 5. Instance setup is complete.
-You are now ready to configure data injestion connectors.
+You are now ready to configure data connectors.